Dan Lungren: California statewide offices

-Lungren did not seek reelection to the U.S. House when California Governor George Deukmejian appointed him as the state's acting state treasurer, but he was never confirmed.
+In late 1987, California Governor George Deukmejian attempted to appoint Lungren to fill a vacancy in the office of California State Treasurer.
+The state Assembly confirmed Lungren's appointment, but the state Senate rejected it.
+Arguing that only one house of the Legislature needed to confirm him, Lungren took his case to the California Supreme Court; while pursuing this action, he did not seek re-election to the U.S. House.
+On June 23, 1988, the state Supreme Court ruled that both houses of the legislature had to confirm Lungren's appointment; he thus found himself out of a job in both Washington, D.C. and Sacramento.

-Lungren was later elected as Attorney General of California in 1990; he served two terms from 1991 to 1999.
-Shortly after becoming California Attorney General, Lungren, a staunch supporter of capital punishment, presided over California's first execution in over twenty years.
-During his tenure in the office, he helped pass legislation such as "Megan's Law", "3-Strikes-and-You're-Out", "Sexual Anti-Predator Act" and the "California's Safe Schools Plan".
+Lungren was elected Attorney General of California in 1990 and re-elected in 1994.
+He ran as a staunch supporter of capital punishment, and in 1992, executions resumed in California after a 25-year pause, with a total of five occurring under his tenure.
+He also helped pass legislation such as "Megan's Law", "3-Strikes-and-You're-Out", "Sexual Anti-Predator Act" and the "California's Safe Schools Plan".
 He also sponsored a law allowing minors as young as 14 who are accused of murder to be tried as adults and "led a national effort to limit lawsuits filed by prisoners, which produced the federal Prison Litigation Reform Act of 1996."
 His 1993 letter to five major video game publishers and seven major video game retailers, asking them "to stop the manufacturing, licensing, distribution, or sale of any video game that portrays graphic and gratuitous violence", was called "the strongest anti-violence statement yet from a top government official" by the gaming press, even with Lungren's accompanying statement that he was strictly making an appeal to the companies' sense of civic responsibility and not calling for any form of government censorship.
 In 1996, he was considered as a possible vice presidential candidate to run with Republican nominee Bob Dole.
 That same year, Lungren "vigorously opposed" Proposition 215, which legalized medical marijuana in California.

-In 1998 Lungren ran as the Republican candidate for the governorship against Democratic Lieutenant Governor Gray Davis.
-Davis received 57.9% of the votes, while Lungren got 38.4%.
+In 1998, Lungren was the Republican candidate for governor of California, running against Democratic Lieutenant Governor Gray Davis.
 During the campaign, Davis maintained that Lungren, who presented himself as the political heir to former California Governor and U.S. President Ronald Reagan, was too conservative for California.
 Davis also criticized Lungren's hesitancy, as California Attorney General, to enforce laws restricting assault weapons and his waiting until the last minute to become part of a class action lawsuit against the cigarette industry.
+Lungren touted his crime policies and promoted the economic records of the two preceding Republican governors, George Deukmejian and Pete Wilson.
+On election day, Davis won with 57.9% of the vote, while Lungren got 38.4%.